 Advertisement

-Reloading pages programmatically is a very common use-case in javascript, to reflect the new set of information on the web page.
-There are a few ways to refresh page in JavaScript with a click of a button or on the form submit.
+Reloading pages programmatically is a very common use case in JavaScript to reflect the new set of information on the web page.
+There are a few ways to refresh page in JavaScript on button click or on form submission.

 This is the standard and most frequently used way to reload a page programmatically in JS.
 It reloads the current page from the cache.